epigani/epigani.github.io/_pages/about.md

   - /about.html
 ---

 My name is Emanuele Pigani.
-I am a PhD candidate within the SZN-Open University PhD programm under the supervision of Daniele Iudicone.
+I am a PhD student within the SZN-Open University PhD programm under the supervision of Daniele Iudicone.
 I am also collaborating with the [Laboratory of Interdisciplinary Physics](https://liphlab.com/){:target="_blank"}<!--_--> under the supervision of Samir Suweis, Sandro Azaele, and Amos Maritan.

 I am a graduate student in Physics at the University of Padova, where I focused on topics in fundamental and applied non-equilibrium Statistical Mechanics.